Review: Sean Wotherspoon’s Air Max 1/97 – “A Collector’s Dream”

 The Aesthetic & Quality

 Where do I begin?
-Firstly, this shoe is a hybrid of two iconic Nike silhouettes; the air max 1 and the air max 97.
-The shoe features the known 97 upper with the air max 1 midsole.
+Firstly, this shoe is a hybrid of two iconic Nike silhouettes; the Air Max 1 and the Air Max 97 as the sneaker features the Air Max 97 upper, with the Air Max 1 midsole.

 The Price

-If you were to ask me how many raffles I entered to win the chance to purchase the shoe, I honestly couldn’t tell you.
-I just know that it was a lot, maybe even close to 50.
-Fortunately, I was able to at least win one of them and that’s all I wanted.
+If you were to ask me how many raffles I entered to win the chance to purchase the shoe, I believe it was 41 across the globe.
+Fortunately, I was able to at least win one of them and that’s all I needed.

 Overall